tomjoht/tomjoht.github.io/_posts/2015/2015-12-22-upcoming-stc-summit-presentations.md

 - general
 keywords:
 summary: ""
+published: false
 ---

+I'm going to be giving a coup
 Writing tech docs like a hacker with Jekyll

 How can you use Jekyll, a popular static site generator, for documentation that includes